10 Worst Mental Errors in Sports History

 2. Pete Carroll – Super Bowl XLIX, Patriotic Throwaway

-Super Bowl XLIX was a heavyweight battle, pitting two unstoppable forces – the New England Patriots and Seattle Seahawks – against each other for an epic final showdown.
+Super Bowl XLIX in 2015 was a heavyweight battle, pitting two unstoppable forces – the three-time champion New England Patriots and the defending champion Seattle Seahawks – against each other for an epic final showdown.

 Who ruined the game for Seattle?

 “The Butler did it!”
 New England supporters cry.